-- 19. In the event of inclement weather (or for any other reason) during the tournament, the MBT Tournament Director and MBT Staff reserves the right to do whatever necessary to complete the tournament, including but not limiting to the changing of the tournament format, shortening games, etc. The decision of the Tournament Director/MBT staff is final. - 20.
-If the temperatures become extreme the Umpires and Coaches will be advised to use reasonable judgment regarding heat and water breaks.
+In the event of inclement weather (or for any other reason) during the tournament, the Tournament Director reserves the right to do whatever necessary to complete the tournament, including but not limiting to the changing of the tournament format, shortening games, etc. The decision of the tournament director is final.

+20. If the temperatures become extreme the Umpires and Coaches will be advised to use reasonable judgment regarding heat and water breaks.
 We will recommend taking a few extra minutes after the 3rd or 4th inning for cool down/water break.
 This timeout will not affect the regulation game time limits and the umpire should tell you what the new game ending time is after the break.